bacontime/blog-mirror/nature/astrosymbols.md

 - <span class="catsym">13 Egeria <span class="catPUA"></span></span>: Nymph who gave laws and to early Rome.
 - <span class="catsym">14 Irene <span class="catPUA"></span></span>: Personification of peace.
 Sister to Dike (Justice) and Eunomia (Order).
 Daughter of Themis
 - <span class="catsym">15 Eunomia <span class="catPUA"></span></span>: Personification of Order.
 God of law, legistlation, and pastures.
 - <span class="catsym">16 Psyche <span class="catPUA"></span></span>: God of the soul.
-A beautiful mortal who had a romance with Cupid and was tormented by his mother Venus.
-Around the time this asteroid was discovered, people realized there's tons of the things and started numbering them instead of giving them unique names and symbols.
+A beautiful mortal who married Cupid and was tormented by his mother Venus.
+The symbol is supposed to be a butterfly's wing.
+The asteroid is thought to be the exposed core of a shattered protoplanet, and there's a plan to visit it in 2026.
+(Mission tagline: "Journey to a Metal World")
 - <span class="catsym">17 Thetis <span class="catPUA"></span></span>: Sea nymph, mother of Achilles
 - <span class="catsym">18 Melpomene <span class="catPUA"></span></span>: Muse of the Chorus and Tregedy.
 - <span class="catsym">19 Fortuna <span class="catPUA"></span></span>: God of fate and fortune.
 She is commonly said to be blind.
 Had a fancy wheel which was later adapted into a popular game show.
 - <span class="catsym">20 Massalia</span>: Named after a city.
 - <span class="catsym">21 Lutetia</span>: Named after a city.
+One of the densest asteroids.
 - <span class="catsym">22 Kalliope</span>: Muse of epic poetry.
 Chief of the Muses.
 Turned some uppity mortals into songbirds.
 - <span class="catsym">23 Thalia</span>: Muse of comedy.
 - <span class="catsym">24 Themis</span>: Titan of divine law.
 Second wife of Jupiter.